Dyslexia counselling - Getting through the holidays

 - Dyslexia and depression - dyslexia aware counselling

 Pennie Aston - SPECIALIST DYSLEXIA COUNSELLOR - MSc NCS (Acc) MBACP (Registered)16th March, 2016

-- Dyslexia counselling - addressing the emotional repercussions
+- Dyslexia counselling - The assessment bombshell

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.